How Can I Make Epoxy Resin Dry Faster?

 When we formulated ArtResin, we prioritized safety, water-clear clarity, and exceptional protection against yellowing

-The faster resin cures the greater chance it has of yellowing as a side effect of a quick cure time.
-Heat is a by-product of the chemical reaction that causes resin to cure, so if it cures too fast ( like, with quick-set epoxy adhesive ), the heat can turn epoxy resin yellow by the time it's done curing.
+2. The faster resin cures, the greater chance it has of yellowing.
+Heat is a by-product of the chemical reaction that causes resin to cure, so if it cures too fast (like, with quick-set epoxy adhesive), the heat can turn epoxy resin yellow by the time it's done curing.

 Unless measures are taken to promote a faster cure, ArtResin is dry to the touch within 24 hours, and fully cured within 72 hours.